allyomalley/LiveTargetsFinder/README.md

 # LiveTargetsFinder
-Generates lists of live hosts and URLs for targeting, automating the usage of Massdns and Masspy to filter out unreachable hosts
+Generates lists of live hosts and URLs for targeting, automating the usage of Massdns and Masscan to filter out unreachable hosts